PacktPublishing/Hands-On-Object-Oriented-Programming-with-CSharp/Chapters/Chapter_2_HelloOOPsClassesAndObjects.md

 ## Methods in a Class

 Now lets talk about another important topic of classes and objects and that is Method.
-Method is a kind a like variable, but instead of storing a value, it store a action.
+Method is a kind a like variable, but instead of storing a value, it stores an action.
 Means a method can hold a bunch of code, which will be executed when it is called.
 Lets see the general form of method

 ``` csharp
 access-modifier return-type method-name(parameter-list) {